91tleg/BigNumbers_I2C/README.md

 ```cpp
 void printInt(int value);
 ```
-Prints an integer number at default position.
+Prints an integer number starting from the default position.

 ```cpp